Design elements: Color theory in visual design

+Color harmony

 Color harmony, often referred to as a "measure of aesthetics", studies which color combinations are harmonious and pleasing to the eye, and which color combinations are not.
 Color harmony is a main concern for designers given that colors always exist in the presence of other colors in form or space.

 When a designer harmonizes colors, the relationships among a set of colors are enhanced to increase the way they complement one another.
 Colors are harmonized to achieve a balanced, unified, and aesthetically pleasing effect for the viewer.

 Color harmony is achieved in a variety of ways, some of which consist of combining a set of colors that share the same hue, or a set of colors that share the same values for two of the three color characteristics (hue, saturation, brightness).
 Color harmony can also be achieved by simply combining colors that are considered compatible with one another as represented in the color wheel.